 As mentioned, study drugs are a type of stimulant.
 Many of them fall into the most infamous category of stimuli: amphetamines.
 For this reason, they are sometimes also called speed or uppers.

-Due to their powerful effects, many amphetamines are considered Schedule II stimulants, which means they are for medical use, but they have a high potential for abuse.
+Due to their powerful effects, many amphetamines are considered Schedule II stimulants, which means they are for medical use but have a high potential for abuse.
 Amphetamines have been available by prescription for decades, used to treat ADHD and the sleeping disorder narcolepsy.
 But many people also use and manufacture these medications illicitly.

 Stimulants have effects that are similar to those of cocaine.
 They speed up cardiovascular activity and stimulate the brain’s reward centers to produce feelings of heightened energy, excitement, and extreme mental alertness.
 However, stimulants do not take effect as quickly as cocaine and remain longer in the central nervous system.